 It was a misty night.
 Strange, for summer.
 She had never seen anything like it.
 The mist was thick and swirled around her as she swung, the ropes creaking in the quiet.
 Smoky tendrils tugged at her nightie, brushed through her hair, filled her lungs.
 It grew hot, to the point of sweating.
 Pretty soon the moon vanished, then the trees, then the house, and then she was truly alone.
 She stopped swinging.

 She looked around fearfully.
 Except for a frog croaking somewhere nearby, she might have been the only living thing in the world.
 She stood up, about to rush back to the house, but stopped herself.
 Don’t be silly.
 It’s just mist.

 ‘Esmée,’ rose a deep, creeping whisper, as creeping as the mist itself.

 Esmée gasped and leapt back to her feet, spinning around.
 ‘Who’s there?’

 No response.
 Her hair blew back as a strong wind whipped around her.
 She struggled to pull down her nightie as it flung up over her waist.
 Esmée stared ahead as a form took shape—a man.
 Of sorts, at least.
 He walked towards her, slowly, purposefully, almost gliding across the ground.
 The hairs on the back of her neck stood up, her heart began to pound, she clutched at her chest, but it wasn’t all from fear.

 ‘Who—who are you?’ she said.

-The strange wind stopped gusting as he stopped only metres away, head cocked, a smile on his face.
+The strange wind stilled as he stopped, head cocked, a smile on his face.
 At least she thought it was a smile.
 It was hard to tell.
 He was so insubstantial, so wispy, as though he were a ghost or made of the mist itself.

 ‘Esmée,’ he said again, and it seemed to echo all around her, throughout the smoky air.
 He held out his hand.